bilalwahla/learn-me-some-groovy/README.md

 # Roman Numerals Script

-There is another script 'RomanNumerals.groovy' that was done as an exercise to show off what I learnt from the first 7 chapters of the 'Groovy in Action' book.
+There is another script apart from the ones mentioned above i.e. 'RomanNumerals.groovy'.
+This was done as an exercise to show off what I learnt from the first 7 chapters of the 'Groovy in Action' book.

 # Running The Scripts